imambujshukla7/trustballot/README.md

 # TrustBallot

-TrustBallot is a decentralized voting application built on the NEAR Protocol.
-It allows users to create and participate in polls with transparent and secure voting.
-The application is deployed on Cloudflare, and you can access it at [trustballot.site](https://trustballot.site).
+TrustBallot is a blockchain based voting platform.
+It allows users to create and participate in polls with transparent and secure voting, using the NEAR Protocol.
+The application is deployed on Cloudflare, and the users can access it at [trustballot.site](https://trustballot.site).

 ## Features